asamalik/build-module/README.md

 # Module builder

-An easy way to build a module on any platform!
+An easy way to build a modules for the [Fedora Modularity](https://fedoraproject.org/wiki/Modularity) project.
+This is an OCI container image with the [Module Build Service](https://pagure.io/fm-orchestrator) and all its dependencies installed - so you don't have to install everything on your system.
+The container needs to run with `--cap-add=SYS_ADMIN` so it can use chroot your machine to build the module in Mock.

+It supports the latest [modulemd](https://pagure.io/modulemd) specification.

 ## Usage

 ```
-$ ./build_module /local/module/git/repo/ /results/directory/
+$ ./build_module /module/git/repo /results/directory
 ```

-Paths must be absolute and the name of your module repository must match the name of your modulemd file.
+Please use **absolute paths** and make sure that the name of your module repository and the modulemd file matches the name of your module.

 ### Example